-Tim Low is a leading expert on introduced species.
+Tim Low is an internationally recognised expert on introduced species.
 He was the first in Australia to assess the impact of climate change on weed and pest problems, and the first to review the weed threat posed by various new biofuels crops.

 Tim reviewed the Australian Government’s Weed Risk Assessment, as a case study of the precautionary principle in practise.
 This appeared as a chapter in the book, Biodiversity and The Precautionary Principle.
 The project was a joint initiative of the World Conservation Union, Fauna & Flora International, TRAFFIC Resource Africa.

 In many reports for local governments, Tim has advised about weed invasions and management.
 A nationally-funded eradication was mounted after he detected parthenium weed (Parthenium hysterophorus), a Weed of National Significance, on Christmas Island.
-He persuaded the Queensland Government to assess the weed risk posed by the Mexican bean tree (Cecropia species), which was subsequently declared a target of eradication.
-It has become a target of control in New South Wales as well.
+He persuaded the Queensland Government to assess the weed risk posed by the Mexican bean tree (Cecropia species), which was subsequently declared a target of control.
+It was subsequently declared a weed in New South Wales as well.

-Tim has often been interviewed about invasive species problems, by media outlets in Australia and overseas, discussing problems such as the spread of cane toads in north-western Australia.
+Tim is often interviewed by the media about invasive species, in Australia and sometimes overseas, including by the BBC.
 He has written many articles about the issues, including on weeds spread by aid projects, and the need for corridor risk assessment.

 International cultivation of Australian plants increases the risk of new plant pests reaching Australia.
 Myrtle rust (Uredo rangelii), which should properly be called eucalyptus rust or guava rust (Puccinia psidii), is a pathogen of neotropical Myrtaceae that began killing young eucalypts in South American plantations in 1973 before reaching Australia in 2010, where it now infects a wide range of trees, including tea trees (Leptosperumum, Melaleuca), lilly pillies (Acmena, Syzygium), eucalypts (Eucalyptus) and the scrub turpentine (Rhodamnia rubescens) illustrated here.
 It is rated a very significant economic and biodiversity threat that could reduce the viability of carbon storage plantings and endanger rare plants.